Langtang Trek - 8 Days

 Do I need trekking experience?

-Regular walking, jogging, or stair climbing for several weeks before the trek helps.
+Regular walking, jogging, or stair climbing for several weeks before the trek is ideal.
 Focus on leg strength and endurance.
+Even 30 minutes of daily cardio in the month before departure makes a noticeable difference.

-Is the trek suitable for children or older people?
+Is the trek suitable for children or older adults?

 Are there fees for the permits?

-Yes, both permits have fixed fees.
-These fees support conservation and park management.
+Yes, both permits have fixed government fees.
+These are included in your trek cost and go directly towards conservation and park management in the Langtang region.

 Do I need travel insurance?

-Yes, travel insurance covering medical emergencies, evacuation, and high-altitude trekking is mandatory.
+Yes.
+Travel insurance covering medical emergencies, evacuation, and high-altitude trekking up to 4,000 metres is mandatory.
+We require proof of valid insurance before departure.

 Do I need a visa for Nepal?

-Most travelers can get a tourist visa on arrival at Tribhuvan International Airport.
-Requirements vary by country.
+Most travellers can obtain a tourist visa on arrival at Tribhuvan International Airport.
+Requirements vary by nationality, so check before you travel.

 Does insurance cover helicopter evacuation?